vivekseth/generic_oauth/readme.md

 ## Description

-`generic_oauth` provides synchronous OAuth 2.0 authentication for python programs.
+`generic_oauth` provides synchronous OAuth 2.0 authentication for command-line python programs.
 With any of the provided implementations you can get an access token for an OAuth service in just 2 lines of code.

 To install use: `pip install generic_oauth`